Zahana is building a School collaboratively in Fiarenana in Madagascar

 before and is willing to move to a remote village without any infrastructure,

-where the next smaller town with a health center is over an hour's walk
+where the next smaller town with a health center is over an hours walk

 away.